 Frequently Asked Questions (FAQ)

 Having questions?
-I hope that they are getting answerd hear!
-If not, please do not hesitate to drop me a line: coSntacPtAmeM@abuse.ch (remove all capital letters).
+I hope that they are getting answerd here!
+If not, please do not hesitate to contact us through the Spamhaus Technology contact form:

 I've therefore asked myself: why do I have to register on 35457 different platforms?
 And why should I pay for downloading malware samples?